 The cultural web model is a powerful management and organisational tool for analysing the strategic direction of your corporate culture.
 It can help you understand the attitudes and routines of your employees, and how each element of your culture has a direct impact on the performance and overall success of your organisation.

 This includes the stories, routines, symbols, structures and processes that guide your organisation.
 In other words, it’s about questioning the way you do things, breaking bad habits, and redesigning a corporate culture that boosts productivity.
 It’s about asking yourself: What works?
 What doesn’t?
 How can we improve?

-The cultural web Johnson and Scholes can help you explore:
+This cultural paradigm can help you explore:

-- The lived reality of working at your organisation
+- The lived reality of working at your organisation.

-- The power structures that exist within your company
+- The power structures that exist within your company.

-- How behaviours and routines are formed
+- How behaviours and routines are formed.

-- How the various elements of your company shape the employee and client experience
+- How the various elements of your company shape the employee and client experience.

-- The assumptions that your corporate culture is based on
+- The assumptions that your corporate culture is based on.

-- Who you are as a company, who you want to be, and how you can get there
+- Who you are as a company, who you want to be, and how you can get there.

 - How you can align your organisational elements with one another, and with your overall business strategy.

-Ritual and Routines
+2. Rituals and Routines

 When we talk about symbols here, we are referring to any visual images that are associated with your company.
 This includes obvious examples such as your logo and branding, but it also includes other more subtle elements such as your dress code, the design of your office and how you advertise your products or services.
 Basically, everything you can see, hear or touch in the context of your organisation.

 How does your company come across at a visual level?
 Is the visual image positive?
 What language and terminology do your employees use with each other and the outside world?
 What about your website, what image of your business does it portray?
 Is it authentic?
 Does it align with your desired culture?

 Organisational structure refers to the roles, responsibilities and reporting relationships in your organisation.
 According to Johnson and Scholes, when you analyse this element of your company, you need to consider both “written” and “unwritten” influences.

-Unwritten influences: do any roles in your company have more influence than reflected in your organisational chart?
+- Unwritten influences: do any roles in your company have more influence than reflected in your organisational chart?
 Are there any political elements at play?
 Whose contributions carry the most value?

 The final element that you need to look at is how power is distributed in your organisation.
 Which power structures have you implemented in your organisational chart?
 How do they influence the core assumptions in your corporate culture?
 What core beliefs do your managers hold?
 What about your employees?
 Is employee empowerment valued and promoted in your company?
 Do you trust your employees to carry out their duties to the best of their ability?
 If not, why not?